LisaMoi12/assessment/README.md

 ## Example

-This code is particular and can be used for LCMS analysis output, or changed and adjusted to analyse other spreadsheets.
+This code is very specific and can be used for LCMS analysis output only, or changed and adjusted to analyse other spreadsheets.

 ### Step 1.
 Importing data and initial formatting.